DudxJs/TheBestMusicIDs-Hub/README.md

     print(song.id, song.name, song.category, song.status)
 end
 ```
-## How to use?
+## How to get the playlist ID
-- Access the desired player's `profile` in the script [TheBestMusicIDs](https://github.com/DudxJs/ExploitUniverseStudio/blob/main/TheBestMusicIDs)
+* Access the desired player's `profile` in the script [TheBestMusicIDs](https://github.com/DudxJs/ExploitUniverseStudio/blob/main/TheBestMusicIDs)
-- Go to the `"Playlists"` section.
+* Go to the `"Playlists"` section.
+* Choose the player's `public playlist`.
+* Click on the three dots and select the `"Share"` option.
+## How to create a playlist